The importance of the olive varieties

 Picual is the most abundant variety in Spain and the world.
 Its name refers to the fruit’s pointed tip shape.

 Picual oil is slightly dark green and it has an intense flavour with a sharp, bitter touch at the end due to its high content in tannins.
-This is the reason why you definitely will recognize it in a range of other oils with its fruity green olive scores, and a lightly peppery and bitter olive leaf taste.
+This is the reason why you definitely will recognise it in a range of other oils with its fruity green olive scores, and a lightly peppery and bitter olive leaf taste.

 Its oil is prized for its high stability, which gives it great resistance to high temperatures and it is ideal for preserving too.